Notesong/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions allow the server to keep persist data (like authentication data) about a user so that it can facilitate future requests and communications with the user.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt creates a hash with a password which helps protect the password because a hacker would have to know the algorithm used and how many rounds were used in order to obtain the hashed password.

 - [ ] What does bcrypt do to slow down attackers?

+It uses multiple rounds to hash a password.
+To be able to obtain a password, the hacker would have to know how many rounds were used in order to obtain the hashed password and the algorithm itself.

 - [ ] What are the three parts of the JSON Web Token?

+1. the header
+2. the payload
+3. the signature

 ## Minimum Viable Product